Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Burial of Owen Hamall

-Owen buried in Griffith family plot (owned by mother-in-law Eliza Griffith), Lot 17, Block 14, Section D, Calvary Cemetery, Evanston, Illinois.
+Owen buried in Griffith family plot (owned by mother-in-law Elizabeth Griffith), Lot 17, Block 14, Section D, Calvary Cemetery, Evanston, Illinois.
 Same plot where his four children were buried 1892–1893.

 Significance: Owen's burial in mother-in-law's plot indicates family couldn't afford their own cemetery property.
-Eliza Griffith's 1870 plot purchase provided final resting place for Owen, his four children, and eventually Kate (1919).
+Elizabeth Griffith's 1870 plot purchase provided final resting place for Owen, his four children, and eventually Kate (1919).

 Source: Calvary Cemetery Records, Section D, Lot 17, Block 14; Archdiocese of Chicago Cemetery Office